EylonKrause/MATLAB-marathon-TAing/README.md

 # MATLAB marathon
-Marathon given to undergrad students in MATLAB
+TA Marathon given to undergrad students in MATLAB